adammck/ranger/docs/split.md

 ---

-If step 3 fails, deactivate any destination placements which became ready (i.e. the ones which _didn't_ fail), reactivate the source placement, drop the placements which failed to activate, and retry their placement.
+If step 3 fails, deactivate any destination placements which became active (i.e. the ones which _didn't_ fail), reactivate the source placement, drop the placements which failed to activate, and retry their placement.